 Some older patients who have fat removed from the midsection may experience sagging skin, so a tummy tuck may also be necessary.

-Will I Have Scars After Liposuction?
+Will I Have Liposuction Scars?

 When Dr. Smita cuts through the skin to insert a cannula during liposuction, there will be scars.
 However, liposuction incisions are small and will fade after several months.
 After a year, your scars will barely be noticeable.